Accommodation in Lagos

 For expats who are not having their accommodation arranged and paid for by their employer, it’s best to work with a real estate agent or relocation specialist who will assist in the house-hunting process.

-Due to shortages of accommodation, it’s not unusual for expats who arrive to work in Lagos to initially stay in a hotel, before being transferred to their permanent accommodation.
+Due to shortages of accommodation, it’s not unusual for expats who arrive to work in Lagos to initially stay in a hotel, before being transferred to their permanent accommodation at a later stage.
 Expats staying in Nigeria short-term are often housed in hotels for the duration of their stay.

 Types of housing in Lagos